-The Chicago Area Women's History Council kicked off its new project, "Documenting the Women's Movement in Chicago, 1960s-1980s," with an inaugural program and a standing-room only crowd at the Chicago History Museum on Sunday, March 16, 2008.
+The Chicago Women's History Center kicked off its new project, "Documenting the Women's Movement in Chicago, 1960s-1980s," with an inaugural program and a standing-room only crowd at the Chicago History Museum.
 For more photos of the event.
 For information about the program and speakers.

-In 2009 we changed the name of our project to "Documenting Women's Activism and Leadership in the Chicago Area, 1945 - 2000" to reflect recent women's history scholarship that identifies "The Long Wome's Movement."
+Soon after the launch we changed the name of our project to "Documenting Women's Activism and Leadership in the Chicago Area, 1945 - 2000" to reflect recent women's history scholarship that identifies "The Long Women's Movement."

 This project will identify and preserve resources to document women’s contributions during this period, with a particular emphasis on the Chicago women’s movement 1960s - 1980s.
 This grassroots effort brings together scholars, archivists, activists and community leaders to update the research we undertook in producing Women Building Chicago, A Biographical Dictionary, 1970-1990.
 For more information about the project click on the links to the left.